There are a few things you realize you learn how to do after college:

 Through everything I’ve said here, I came to one over-arching conclusion: I love growing as a person.
 I just don’t always like what it takes to get there.

-It’s painful, and sometimes it hurts like hell.
+It’s painful, and sometimes it hurts.
 And sometimes (A LOT OF TIMES OKAY) there are tears involved.
 And Ben & Jerry’s won’t always fix it (shocking, I know).

 But I want to reach the best version of myself.
 The thing is, we tend to want to avoid anything that helps us grow.
 Because stretching ourselves past our comfort zones is…um, uncomfortable.
 But I don’t want to distance myself from situations that I know will stretch me and make me a better person, even if I’m temporarily uncomfortable.